liranal/Liran-Eilary-Front-14-10-2020/README.md

 </p>
 <p>
 <h2>Notice!</h3>
 1. The client connected to Cloud server.
-In App.js and in /actions/index.js change the URI for what server you want to communicate.
+In /actions/index.js change the URI for what server you want to communicate.
 <h3><b>Make sure you have installed mongoDB</b></h4><br>
 <p>